TonyMarfil/f5-agility-labs-f5-in-aws-1/docs/class1/module2/lab1.rst

 .. image:: ./images/cft_autoscale_waf.png
   :scale: 50%

 - Click the Events tab.
-The F5 CloudFormation template records every succesfull or failed event here.
+The F5 CloudFormation template records every successful or failed event here.
 Look for the final “CREATE_COMPLETE” at the top.
 This indicates all went well.

 .. image:: ./images/5_cft_events.png
   :scale: 50%